Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Introduction

-Our theory comes with a software toolbox in Julia for all the necessary computations for SRG based analysis and performance analysis of non-square MIMO nonlinear systems.
-Using the toolbox, we have created scripts to generate all figures and results in this paper.
-The toolbox and scripts are freely available at \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.
+\extver{ We demonstrate our methods on two examples; a Lur'e system with non-square components and a SISO system with multiple nonlinearities.
+The first example demonstrates the reduced conservatism compared to naive squaring up due to our embedding approach, and the second example compares our methods with the approach proposed in~\cite{krebbekxScaledRelativeGraph2025}. }{ We demonstrate our methods on four examples; a Lur'e system with non-square components, a SISO system with multiple nonlinearities from~\cite{krebbekxScaledRelativeGraph2025}, a MIMO mass-spring-damper system with multiple nonlinear springs, and the example in~\cite{grootExploitingStructureMIMO2025}.
+The first example demonstrates the reduced conservatism compared to naive squaring due to our embedding approach, the second example compares our methods with the approach proposed in~\cite{krebbekxScaledRelativeGraph2025} and the last example compares our methods with the approach proposed in~\cite{grootExploitingStructureMIMO2025}. }

-The paper is structured as follows.
+The paper is structured as follows\footnote{The approaches developed in this work for the computation of \emph{SRG based analysis of non-square MIMO nonlinear systems} are publicly available as a software toolbox in Julia: \href{https://github.com/Krebbekx/SrgTools.jl}{\texttt{github.com/Krebbekx/SrgTools.jl}}.}.
 In Section~\ref{sec:preliminaries}, we present the required preliminaries that lay out the mathematical setting.
-In Section~\ref{sec:mimo_lfr_analysis}, we introduce systems in LFR form as the canonical interconnection we study in this paper.
 The SRG of MIMO operators is defined in Section~\ref{sec:mimo_srg_def}, where the embedding procedure is detailed.
-Next, we develop interconnection rules for MIMO operators in Section~\ref{sec:mimo_interconnections} and apply it to the LFR.
-In Section~\ref{sec:system_analysis}, we state and prove our stability theorems for system analysis, which includes a practical theorem for systems in LFR form.
-We provide formulas to bound the MIMO SRG of stable LTI operators and common diagonal nonlinear operators in Section~\ref{sec:computing_mimo_srgs}.
-We demonstrate our methods on three examples in Section~\ref{sec:examples} and present our conclusions in Section~\ref{sec:conclusion}.
+Next, we state and prove our stability theorems for system analysis in Section~\ref{sec:feedback_systems}, which includes a practical theorem for systems in LFR form.
+We provide formulas to bound the MIMO SRG of stable LTI operators and common static nonlinear operators in Section~\ref{sec:computing_mimo_srgs} and finally demonstrate our methods on \extver{two}{several} examples in Section~\ref{sec:examples} and present our conclusions in Section~\ref{sec:conclusion}.